mjperrone/dot_files/README.md

 * set a python virtualenv up, and rbenv too while you're at it
 * autopep8 on save
 * iterm3 - json saved profiles
+* make the setup scripts be idempotent, maybe also junk the old_bash_files thing, I'll never do this on someone else's computer and then revert, that's silly af.
+* fix `k` aliases in zsh